Harsh-Rajput-06/SQL-Practice/README.md

 * Categories
 * Payments

-The same dataset will be used for Basic, Intermediate, and Advanced SQL practice.
+The same dataset is reused across Basic, Intermediate, and Advanced SQL practice to simulate a real business environment.

+---

-## Progress
+# ✅ Progress

-### ✅ Basic SQL (Completed)
+## Basic SQL (Completed)

+**70 Interview Questions**

-Topics Covered:
+### Topics Covered

 * SELECT
 * WHERE